rbirkby/Ilmer.org/events.md

 * Christmas Carol Service

 Other suggestions are welcome.
-Please email one of the social team to get invited to the private social Ilmer.org group.
+Please email one of the social team to get invited to the private Ilmer.org Village Group on [Facebook](https://www.facebook.com).